-Below 60=F
+Below 60 percent =F

-Note: bylined publication in the Spectrum of any photo taken for a class project will earn 5 extra credit points (25 pt maximum); publication in the Forum will earn 10 extra credit points; publication anywhere else will earn 5 extra credit points.
+Note: bylined publication in the Spectrum of any photo taken for a class project will earn 5 extra credit points (25 pt. maximum); publication in the Forum or High Plains Reader will earn 10 extra credit points; publication anywhere else will usually earn 5 extra credit points.
 Submit tearsheet for proof.